jpvantassel/swprepost/README.md

-# SWprepost - A Python Package for Surface Wave Inversion Pre- and Post-Processing
+# _swprepost_ - A Python Package for Surface Wave Inversion Pre- and Post-Processing

 > Joseph P. Vantassel, The University of Texas at Austin